 Vacations may be cancelled after the fifteenth of January.

-After the fifteenth of January, vacation time will be granted on a first-come first- served basis as approved by the fire marshal.
+After the fifteenth of January, vacation time will be granted on a first-come first- serve basis as approved by the fire marshal.

 The Fire Chief has the authority to approve additional vacation requests at his or her discretion.